 "It turns out it is a big pain to hire the right people," Sharma said.
 "A lot is happening in recruitment systems and using AI to match the right people to the right team for the right projects."

-Customer service departments are also getting an automation makeover with the introduction of tools like chatbots.
+Customer service departments are also getting an automation makeover with the introduction of tools like chatbots and automated text message marketing solutions.
 These consumer-facing tools automate typical customer service interactions, answering inquiries immediately and only referring customers to a representative when the chatbot is insufficient for handling their needs.
 Up to 80 percent of customer service interactions could be handled by a chatbot alone, offering businesses the potential to significantly cut costs associated with conventional customer service.

 Opportunities to automate common workplace processes are everywhere, which is why automation is becoming a common element of every business.
 Whether it's providing good customer service, streamlining the hiring process, or more efficiently managing marketing campaigns, automation is already playing a role in many businesses.
 As technology improves, more tasks will become available for automation as well; we've only seen the beginning of workplace automation.

 Machine learning as a driver of more sophisticated automation

 Machine learning and artificial intelligence (AI) enable new forms of "smart" automation.
 As the software learns, the more adaptable it becomes.
 These technologies open the door for automation of higher-order tasks as well, rather than just basic, repetitive tasks.

 "I think there's a lot of focus at the moment on these tasks that humans don't want to do," Sharma said.
 "But what's going to happen in the future is … automation will not just be about automating those tasks humans are doing today, but it will be about realizing potential opportunities."